nshkrdotcom/perimeter/docs/PERIMETER_gem_0011.md

 end
 ```

-Now, any future call with invalid data will be rejected at the boundary, protecting your core logic completely.
+Now, any future call with invalid data will be rejected at the perimeter, protecting your core logic completely.

 **Step 2: Repeat the Process**

-Choose the next boundary in your application and repeat the process, starting from Phase 1.
+Choose the next perimeter in your application and repeat the process, starting from Phase 1.
 Over time, you will build a perimeter of explicit, enforced contracts around your entire system.

 ## Migration for Libraries